 Unfortunately, most care for Alzheimer’s is classified as personal, and thus it isn’t covered by Medicare.
 That said, some Medicare Advantage plans may cover the expense of personal care assistance.
 Original Medicare and Medicare Advantage pay for medical treatment for Alzheimer’s disease and dementia.

 Suppose you have a very late-stage case of Alzheimer’s disease.
 In that case, you may be eligible for a hospice benefit on offer to Medicare users.
 Find out how to finance your Alzheimer’s care.

 Medicare covers the costs of terminal illness for those who have less than six months to live according to doctors’ judgments.
 While Medicare hospice does not typically include lodging or food.
-It can cover medical expenses, prescription drugs, and homemaker services that Medicare doesn’t cover in most cases.
+It can cover medical expenses, prescription drugs, and homemaker services that Medicare usually doesn’t cover.

 Hospice care is generally provided in the patient’s home, but inpatient care may be chosen in some situations.

 It is based on your circumstances.
 Suppose you are receiving Medicare, Medicaid, or any other form of government aid.
 In that case, you might be eligible for assisted living assistance.

 You could also explore veteran’s benefits, long-term care insurance, or paying for it privately.

 Can I still see my doctor if I move to an assisted living community?